confluentinc/ksql/docs/developer-guide/processing-log.rst

   A string containing a human-readable error message detailing the error encountered.

 message.deserializationError.recordB64 (STRING)
-  The Kafka record, encoded in base64.
+  The Kafka record, encoded in Base64.

 message.recordProcessingError.errorMessage (STRING)
   The contents of a message with type 1 (RECORD_PROCESSING_ERROR).
-Logged when KSQL hits an error when processing a record (for example, an unexpected null value when evaluating an operator in a SELECT clause).
+Logged when KSQL hits an error when processing a record, for example, an unexpected null value when evaluating an operator in a SELECT clause.

 message.recordProcessingError.record (STRING)
   The KSQL record, serialized as a JSON string.